veit/jupyter-tutorial/docs/data/postgresql/pgmonitor.rst

 =========

 `pgMonitor <https://access.crunchydata.com/documentation/pgmonitor/latest/>`_ is
-an environment to visualise the healtch and performance of a PostgreSQL cluster.
+an environment to visualise the health and performance of a PostgreSQL cluster.
-It combines a suite of tools to faciliate the collection of important metrics,
+It combines a suite of tools to facilitate the collection of important metrics,
 including:

 * number of connections